Feature: #105827 - Search in backend page tree and live search can find pages by their frontend URI

 Copied!

-Individual backend users can toggle this setting using the page tree toolbar menu.
-The preference is stored in the backend user's configuration, allowing each user to customize their search behavior.
+Individual backend users can toggle this setting in the page tree toolbar menu.
+The preference is stored in the backend user's configuration, allowing each user to customize search behavior.

 Impact

-Editors can now easily locate a backend page when only having the frontend URI available.
-Permissions to edit/see the page are evaluated.
+Editors can now easily locate a backend page when only the frontend URI is available.
+Permissions to view or edit the page are respected.
 Invalid or non-matching URIs are ignored.